Franco-A01733927/RetoFinalMp3/README.md

 3. Double click the icon of the program created and click on the button "Execute in terminal" to run the program.

 ## Adding a new song
-1. Copy the mp3 file of the song to the Songs folder
+1. Copy the mp3 file of the song to the Songs folder.
-2. Copy the full name of the song file (without the rute) to the SongNames.txt
+2. Copy the full name of the song file (without the rute) to the SongNames.txt.

 ## Circuit Diagrams